Tigra-Astronomy/TA.HorizonDataInterchange/ReadMe.md

 ObserverPro from http://www.observer.pro (Joshua Bury), allows an iOS device to create a Horizon file from the device camera.
 The file can be exported via email and has the text format "angle,deg.rees"
 Angle ranges from 0 to 359 by 1, deg.rees are precise to 2 decimal places. ** This is non-round trippable data. **

+You will need to move the new horizon file for TheSkyX into the expected location for your version of the file.
+The file needs to be named 'Custom Horizon.hrz'

 *Copyright © 2015 Tigra Astronomy, all rights reserved.*